Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 commands such as ``jsrun`` or ``aprun`` to run applications.
 Unfortunately, hard-coding such commands within user scripts isn't portable.
-Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow running jobs to submit additional jobs from the compute nodes.
-On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's job controller was developed to directly address such issues.
+Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow running tasks to submit additional tasks from the compute nodes.
+On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's executor was developed to directly address such issues.

 Getting Started
 ---------------